-It is important to research the laws in the area being foraged.
-There might be a well-used hiking trail on public property, but the area close to the trail that has a nice berry bush may not be.
+Researching the rules in the area being foraged is essential.
+There might be a well-used hiking trail on public property, but the area close to the path that has a beautiful berry bush may not be.

 Most places have laws on foraging especially if the food picked is being used for monetary gain.
-Certain areas in the UK, for instance, will allow foraging for personal use on private property.
-If the harvest is going to eventually be sold, then permission is needed from the landowner.
+Specific areas in the UK, for instance, will allow foraging for personal use on private property.
+If the harvest is going to be sold eventually, then permission is needed from the landowner.

 In some case, permission to forage on private land could cost as little as a small portion of the harvest collected.

-Some landowners also have restriction on who many set of hands can do the forages at any given time to protect the plants from over-harvesting.
+Some landowners also have a restriction on who many sets of hands can do the forages at any given time to protect the plants from over-harvesting.

 A quick search online for the bylaws before setting out on a foraging expedition will save time and possibly a costly fine.

 Some areas might have one or more species that is in danger of becoming extinct.
 This is usually due to over-harvesting but can also occur if there is a shift in weather patterns or other changes in the environment.